Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Introduction

-The primary contributions of our paper can be summarized as follows: \begin{itemize} \item We highlight the importance of human-centric visual cues for HOI detection.
-Inspired by this, we propose three prompts with VLM to generate interaction context information from different perspectives of humans.
+The primary contributions of our paper can be summarized as follows: \begin{itemize} \item We highlight the limitations of conventional methods and large VLMs in HOI detection.
+To overcome these limitations, we propose a novel approach called ConCue, which utilizes contextual cues to enhance the performance of conventional methods.

-\item We propose a novel HOI detection approach, termed HCVC, which leverages human-centric visual cues to enhance the accuracy of instance and interaction decoders.
+\item We emphasize the critical role of contextual cues in identifying complex interactions.
+To generate these cues, we design a specialized set of prompts that derive the knowledge embedded in large VLMs.

-\item To effectively integrate visual features with visual cue features, we devise a transformer-based multimodal fusion module with multitower architecture.
+\item To fully harness the capabilities of large VLMs, we introduce a cue-driven visual feature extraction method that effectively guides and enhances feature extraction using contextual cues.

-\item Our proposed HCVC has been validated on two widely recognized HOI detection benchmarks , confirming its effectiveness and interoperability, as well as the utility of human-centric visual cues from VLM. \end{itemize}
+\item Our proposed ConCue has been validated on two widely recognized HOI detection benchmarks, demonstrating its effectiveness, interoperability, and the practical utility of contextual cues derived from large VLMs. \end{itemize}